 Further Planning After Graduation

 As I said, this is a personal statement for graduate school for the program of MS Instrumental Analytical Chemistry at the University of Southampton, UK.
-You are free to use this sample as a reference, but do not copy paste.
-Hope this sample of personal statement for graduate school will help you in constructing your owns.
+You are free to use this sample as a reference, but do not copy-paste.
+Hope this sample of personal statement for graduate school will help you in constructing your own.